dannydi12/pi-led-server/README.md

 2. Enter the directory with `cd pi-led-server`
 3. Install with NPM: `npm i`
 4. Install python dependencies: `sudo pip install rpi_ws281x`
+5. Install the deployment tool: `sudo npm i pm2 -g`
-5. Open the 'example.env' file with your favorite text editor and change the API key to something secure.
+6. Open the 'example.env' file with your favorite text editor and change the API key to something secure.
 I recommend using a [password generator]([https://passwordsgenerator.net/](https://passwordsgenerator.net/)) to make a strong key.
-6. Rename 'example.env' to '.env' with `mv example.env .env`
+7. Rename 'example.env' to '.env' with `mv example.env .env`
-7. View or edit `[name of project folder]/src/routines/lib/config.py`.
+8. View or edit `[name of project folder]/src/routines/lib/config.py`.
 Notice that `LED_COUNT` has been set to 150 but feel free to change that to whatever amount of LEDs you have (just make sure you have the proper power supply). `LED_BRIGHTNESS` represents the default brightness, you can make it brighter by setting it to 255.
+9. Edit `api.sh` with the full absolute path to the `pi-led-server` folder
+10. Run `chmod 755 webserver.sh` to make it executable
+11. Deploy: `sudo pm2 start webserver.sh` and then `sudo pm2 save`

 That should be all that's needed to get everything installed.
-Just run `sudo npm start` to turn on the server.
+If you are having issues with `pm2`, just run `sudo npm start` in the folder to turn on the server.

 **Note: the server startup command requires `sudo` because it needs root privileges to access the LED strip.**